AndreaFrederica/papt/README.md

-  upgrade [package]     Upgrade all installed packages or a specific package. install <package>     Install the specified package. remove <package>      Remove the specified package. search <package>      Search for a package in the repositories. show <package>        Display detailed information about the specified package. list                  List all installed packages.
+  upgrade [package]     Upgrade all installed packages or a specific package. install <package>     Install the specified package. remove <package>      Remove the specified package. autoremove <package>  Autoremove the specified package and its dependencies. search <package>      Search for a package in the repositories. show <package>        Display detailed information about the specified package. list                  List all installed packages.